danisotelo/px4_ros2_humble/README.md

 ```
 MicroXRCEAgent udp4 -p 8888
 ```
 For loading the PX4 files (airframes, models, and worlds) for the UR5e drone-tracking project, you need to additionally run a bash script, `file_transfer` that will be in charge of modifying the original PX4-Autopilot repository accordingly.
-If you want to use this simulation run:
+If you want to use this simulation run in a container terminal:
 ```
+cd ~/px4_files
+bash file_transfer.sh
+cd ~/shared_volume/PX4-Autopilot
+make clean
+make distclean
+make submodulesclean
+make px4_sitl gz_x500_tag
 ```

 ### Build and Run ROS 2 Workspace